UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

    - What is parallel programming?
    - Why do we need it?
-   - Where I can use it?
+   - When can I use it?

 .. objectives::

+   - Learn basic concepts in parallel programming
-   - Short introduction to parallel programming
+   - Gain knowledge on the tools for parallel programming in different languages
-   - Common paradigms to write a parallel code
+   - Familiarize with the tools to monitor the usage of resources

 What is parallel programming?
 -----------------------------

-Parallel programming is the art of writing code that execute tasks on different computing units (cores) simultaneously.
-In the past computers were shiped with a single core per Central Processing Unit (CPU) and therefore it could only perform a single computation at the time (serial program).
+Parallel programming is the science and art of writing code that execute tasks on different computing units (cores) simultaneously.
+In the past computers were shiped with a single core per Central Processing Unit (CPU) and therefore only a single computation at the time (serial program) could be executed.

 Nowadays computer architectures are more complex than the single core CPU mentioned already.
 For instance, common architectures include those where several cores in a